ECMA-262-3 in detail. Chapter 2. Variable object.

 };

-Indirect referencing to variables (via property names of VO) allows only variable object of the global context (where the global object is itself the variable object, but about it a bit later).
-For other contexts directly to reference the VO is not possible; it is purely mechanism of implementation.
+Indirect referencing to variables (via property names of VO) allows only variable object of the global context (where the global object is itself the variable object).
+For other contexts directly to reference the VO is not possible, it is purely mechanism of implementation.

 When we declare a variable or a function, there is nothing else as creation of the new property of the VO with the name and value of our variable.